cockroachdb/docs/v22.2/performance-recipes.md

 In this example, at `37.3%` the `vehicles` table would be considered to have a low percentage of live data.
 In the worst cases, the percentage can be `0%`.

-A low percentage can cause statements to scan more data ([MVCC versions](architecture/storage-layer.html#mvcc)) than required, which can reduce performance.
+A low percentage can cause statements to scan more data ([MVCC values](architecture/storage-layer.html#mvcc)) than required, which can reduce performance.

-#### Configure CockroachDB to purge MVCC versions
+#### Configure CockroachDB to purge MVCC values

 Reduce the [`gc.ttlseconds`](configure-replication-zones.html#gc-ttlseconds) zone configuration of the table as much as possible.